 Storage Suggestions

-Since homemade ginger candy is made without using any artificial preservatives, its shelf life is less compared to store-bought ones.
+Since homemade ginger candy is made without artificial preservatives, its shelf life is less than store-bought ones.
 It will keep good in a sealed container for 15 days at room temperature and 2 months in the refrigerator.

 You can also freeze the candy for about 6 months.